 And it’s one that’s now coming to life as part of The Red Sea Project.
 First announced in September 2021, Desert Rock is one of two inland resorts coming to the first phase of The Red Sea.
-While the initial plans for the property were breathtaking, a new render of just how jaw-dropping this hotel will be has caught our eye.
+While the initial plans for the property were breathtaking, the jaw-dropping videos of the resort coming to life show just how otherworldly this resort will be.

 View this post on Instagram

 The 60-key, hyper-luxury resort is dramatically situated within the craggy rocks of The Red Sea, and is designed to blend modern architecture into the natural landscape.
-Rather than being built on a mountainside, Desert Rock will be carved directly into the ancient rock to preserve the striking silhouette of the surrounding environment.
+Rather than being built on a mountainside, Desert Rock is being carved directly into the ancient rock to preserve the striking silhouette of the surrounding environment.

 Materials excavated from the site will then be reused to create the resort’s infrastructure.
 For example, the stone will be used for interior and exterior walls and floors.
 In addition, the ground stone and existing sand will be used for concrete aggregate, which is the primary building material for all the architecture.

 Guests will enter the resort through a hidden valley nestled between the mountains.

 Most roads leading into the resort will be pushed to the edge of the main wadi and hidden behind landscape mounds.
 This will minimise sound and light pollution, allowing guests to absorb the dramatic desert landscape fully.